Profi-MB/DataWiz/README.md

 # DataWiz
 Regex app - text operations.
+Swing UI.
-Swing UI, replaces, deletes inserts new text on source text.
+Replaces, deletes inserts new text on source text.

 Do not hesitate if You want to contribute.